Nikki-Luoma/Nikki-Luoma.github.io/_posts/2017-02-07-technology-in-life.md

 Arguably one of the greatest things about online shopping is the fast and free shipping.
 There is obviously a time difference between going to the store and having that item physically in your hand and hitting "order" on a computer and waiting a few days.
 Although there is a few days of waiting, this has improved from ordering over the phone.
 Also, it is less embarrassing ordering 50 DS styli then to walk out of store with a huge bag of them.

-Of course internet shopping has helped many people buy their essential items such as medicine supplies, house hold appliances and of
+Of course internet shopping has helped many people buy their essential items such as medicine supplies, house hold appliances and of course food from foreign lands.
+These things are wonderful to have, but life is about the little things.
+For example, with the expantion of online shopping now sports fanitics

 <a title="Keyboard and Phone" href="https://flickr.com/photos/peteashton/6674301095">Keyboard and Phone</a> flickr photo by <a href="https://flickr.com/people/peteashton">Pete Ashton</a> shared under a <a href="https://creativecommons.org/licenses/by-nc/2.0/">Creative Commons (BY-NC) license</a> </small>